 - Put specific listener’s Emotional Appeal benefit in your message

-- Message is never about you, how your listener needs to use your content
+- The message is never about you, how your listener needs to use your content

 - Messaging needs to be prepared, short, clear and easily understood